Introduction to Phase

 The locations on a wave cycle can therefore be specified as an angle in either radians or degrees, as well as in fractions of a cycle.
 This can be visualized with a rotating wheel and a spoke tracing the sine wave.

-Most sounds are much more complex than a single frequency, but instead consist of many different sine waves at different frequencies.
-When more than one sine wave combines to create a sound, the waveforms of all the sine waves are added together at each location along the waveform.
+Most sounds are much more complex than a single frequency, consisting of many different sine waves at different frequencies and phases.
+When more than one sine wave combines to create a sound, the waveforms of all the sine waves combine together at each location along the waveform.
+Any sound can be completely described by the amplitude and phase of its sine wave component at every frequency.
+Most computer programs that model how a particular sound propagates in the ocean must compute how both the amplitude and phase of each frequency component alters as it travels.

-Hydrophone arrays use the differences in the phases of signals received at two or more receivers at different positions to determine the location of the source of the signals.
-This is called beamforming.
+Hydrophone arrays use the relative differences in the signal phases received at two or more receivers at different positions (but at the same time) to determine the direction of the source of the signals, a process called beamforming.
 Projector arrays use the difference in the phases of signals transmitted by two or more projectors to control the direction in which the sound is most intense.
-Vector sensors use a similar principle.